 Use Bottom Line Numbers

 Ultimately, your key responsibility is to ensure that each property remains as profitable as possible for the owner.
 You accomplish this by ensuring that you are adept at ensuring that rents are paid on time, retaining good tenants, keeping maintenance costs down, even executing marketing campaigns to attract new tenants.
+This requires some baseline financial and bookkeeping skills.

 The best way to do this is to share real numbers that are reflected in the bottom line.
 Here are a few examples: